 “Viewers are immersed into multiple worlds, from thrilling rides through galaxies to emotive journeys navigating natural landscapes,” he adds.

-The stellar line-up includes the Australian production of Coral Rekindling Venus.
+The line-up includes the Australian production of Coral Rekindling Venus.
 You can also expect the David Attenborough-narrated Flying Monsters — quite literally about a flying monster, the pterosaurs.
 Psychedelic experience Samskara is also in the offing filled with magical creatures and mind-bending visuals.
 There will also be a children’s program including a Christmas-themed show Snowflake Adventure, so rest assured there’s something for everyone.
-Tickets go on sale as early as tomorrow so set your alarms.

 Find the full schedule here.